unChaz/sci-fi-5e/srd/classes/sorcerer.md

 ##### Draconic Bloodline

-Your innate magic comes from draconic magic that was mingled with your blood or that of your ancestors.
+Your innate tek comes from draconic tek that was mingled with your blood or that of your ancestors.
 Most often, sorcerers with this origin trace their descent back to a mighty sorcerer of ancient times who made a bargain with a dragon or who might even have claimed a dragon parent.
 Some of these bloodlines are well established in the world, but most are obscure.
 Any given sorcerer could be the first of a new bloodline, as a result of a pact or some other exceptional circumstance.

 ###### Dragon Ancestor